armBookCodeExamples/Erratum/Chapter9/Readme.md

 > eventsStored = true;

-This implementation does imply an error, but *eventsStored* is assigned *true* many times, what might be considered suboptimal.
+This implementation does not imply an error, but *eventsStored* is assigned *true* many times, what might be considered suboptimal.

 ---